zeebe-io/zeebe-chaos/chaos-days/blog/2024-07-25-Using-flow-control-to-handle-bottlenecked-exporting/index.md

 **TL;DR;**
 Both setting a static write rate limit and enabling throttling of the write rate can be used to prevent building up an excessive exporting backlog.
-For users, this will be seen as backpressur because processing speed is limited by the rate at which it can write processing results.
+For users, this will be seen as backpressure because processing speed is limited by the rate at which it can write processing results.

 ## Static write limit